dspinellis/greek-vat-data/README.md

 [web service](http://gsis.gr/gsis/info/gsis_site/PublicIssue/wnsp/wnsp_pages/wnsp.html)
 provided by the Greek Public Revenue Authority and the General Secretariat of Information Systems at the Greek Ministry of Finance.
+Note that this project is a volunteer effort and **is not affiliated in any way** with the data service providers at the Greek Ministry of Finance.

 Details about each client are provided in the `README` file in each directory.
 Currently the following clients are provided.